-1. In the enunciation, Euclid refers not to a straight line, but the straight line.
-The definite article "the" here can be understood as being generic, as in Wordsworth's verse, "The child is the father of the man."
-I discuss this matter in more detail elsewhere [65].
-The straight line of Euclid's enunciation can also be understood as the straight line in Euclid's diagram, which exists before we start to read the proposition.

-2. Today if we say that we are going to construct an equilateral triangle on a straight line, we mean an arbitrary straight line; but then we proceed to draw our own straight line, assigning to its endpoints, as Heath does, the letters A and B. This is not what Euclid does, as Reviel Netz explains in The Shaping of Deduction in Greek Mathematics [59, pp. 24-5]:
+- 2. In the enunciation of the proposition, Euclid refers not to a straight line, but the straight line.
+The definite article "the" here can be understood as being generic, as in Wordsworth's verse, "The child is the father of the man," quoted already on p.
+34. I discuss the mathematical use of the Greek article in more detail elsewhere [76].
+The straight line of Euclid's enunciation can also be understood as the straight line in Euclid's diagram, which exists before we start to read the proposition. - 3.
+Today, if we say that we are going to construct an equilateral triangle on a straight line, we mean an arbitrary straight line; but then we proceed to draw our own straight line, assigning to its endpoints, as Heath does, the letters A and B. This is not what Euclid does, as Reviel Netz explains in The Shaping of Deduction in Greek Mathematics [67, pp. 24-5]:

 Nowhere in Greek mathematics do we find a moment of specification per se, a moment whose purpose is to make sure that the attribution of letters in the text is fixed.
 Such moments are very common in modern mathematics, at least since Descartes.
 But specifications in Greek mathematics are done, literally, ambulando.
-The essence of the 'imperative' element in Greek mathematics-'let a line be drawn . . . ', etc.-is to do some job upon the geometric space, to get things moving there \ldots 3
+The essence of the 'imperative' element in Greek mathematics-'let a line be drawn . . . ', etc.-is to do some job upon the geometric space, to get things moving there . . .
+4